The “Must” Qualities of Your Next Development Professional Hire

 For example, if the position is on the front-facing side of your organization, you’ll most likely want someone who can effectively communicate your nonprofit’s unique story and impact, as well as be reflective of your organization’s culture as a whole.
 If the position focuses on handling major gifts, you may look for someone who can serve well as a primary contact for major and corporate donors.
 Or your chief concern might be finding an associate who can efficiently write grants, newsletters, and fundraising appeals, in which case you may focus on writing ability.

-Hopefully, your candidates will have many overlapping qualifications.
-But by having a clear job description and specifying the role’s main tasks, you can better prioritize the talents and qualities needed to achieve them.
+Your candidates will have many overlapping qualifications.
+However, a clear job description with specified tasks for the role ensures you prioritize the best talents and qualities needed.

 4 Things to Look For Across the Board: